Fire and Life Safety Policies

 Once a student has registered with the Office of Student Life and has been approved to have an ESA as an accommodation in the residence hall, the following additional requirements must be met:

-• Student must abide by current town, county, and state ordinances, laws, and/or regulations pertaining to licensing, vaccination, and other requirements for animals.
+• Students must abide by current town, county, and state ordinances, laws, and/or regulations pertaining to licensing, vaccination, and other requirements for animals.
 It is your responsibility to know and understand these ordinances, laws, and regulations.
 The College has the right to require documentation of compliance with such ordinances, laws, and/or regulations, which may include a vaccination certificate.
 The College must have a copy of the ESA Registration form and all relevant documentation on file prior to bringing an ESA to campus.

-Student is solely responsible for properly containing and disposing of all animal waste in appropriate outside trash dumpsters.
+Students are solely responsible for properly containing and disposing of all animal waste in appropriate outside trash dumpsters.
 Litter boxes should always be placed on mats, so that feces and urine are not tracked onto carpeted surfaces.
 While it is preferable that litter boxes are placed on a tiled or vinyl bathroom floor, this may not always be possible, due to structural limitations within certain residence areas; nevertheless, precautionary measures will still be expected, in order to maintain a standard level of cleanliness within the student's living space.

-Student is not required to pay a fee or surcharge for an approved assistance ESA; however, a student may be charged for any damage caused by their animal beyond reasonable wear and tear to the same extent that other individuals are charged for damages beyond wear and tear.
+Students are not required to pay a fee or surcharge for an approved assistance ESA; however, a student may be charged for any damage caused by their animal beyond reasonable wear and tear to the same extent that other individuals are charged for damages beyond wear and tear.

 Student’s living accommodations may be inspected for fleas, ticks, or other pests if necessary as part of the College’s standard or routine inspections.
 If fleas, ticks or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a College-approved pest control service.
-As the owner of the animal, student will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls.
+As the owner of the animal, the student will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls.
 The College has the right to bill a student’s account for unmet obligations under this provision.

 • Emotional Support Animals may not be left overnight in Campus Housing to be cared for by any individual other than the student.
 If the student is to be absent from their residence hall overnight or longer, the animal must accompany him/her.
-Student is responsible for ensuring that the ESA is contained, as appropriate, when they are not present during the day while attending classes or other activities.
+Students are responsible for ensuring that the ESA is contained, as appropriate, when they are not present during the day while attending classes or other activities.

-• In the case of an emergency, in which the ESA must be cared for unexpectedly, student will name someone, other than another resident, as the emergency contact.
+• In the case of an emergency, in which the ESA must be cared for unexpectedly, the student will name someone, other than another resident, as the emergency contact.

 • Emotional Support Animals are only permitted in the owner’s assigned residential room and outdoor areas.
 When transported outside the assigned residential room, the animal must be in an animal carrier or controlled by a leash or harness at all times.